khoward/kiwi/doc/source/overview.rst

 -------------------

 A system image (usually called "image"), is a *complete installation* of a Linux system within a file.
-The image represents an operation system and, optionally, contains the "final" configuration.
+The image represents an operating system and, optionally, contains the "final" configuration.

 {kiwi} creates images in a two step process: